nebulae2us/stardust/README.md

 Long one = jdbcExecutor.queryForLong("select 1 from dual");
 ```

-To execute any SQL, JdbcExecutor will get `Connection` out of the `DataSource` and will release the connection.
+To execute any SQL, JdbcExecutor will get a `Connection` out of the `DataSource` and will release the connection.
 To release the connection, if the dataSource implements `ReleaseConnectionHandler` interface, it will call `releaseConnection(connection)`, otherwise, it will close the connection using `connection.close()`.

 If most cases, closing connection is desirable.
 For example, if you use `ConnectionPoolDataSource`, closing connection will return the connection back to the pool to make it available for other threads.
 If you have `TransactionManager` (which will be discussed later), the TransactionManager will take care of the transaction for you even though connection is closed on every SQL executed.